-Front cover design: make your business publications more appealing to readers
+Front cover design: make your business publications more appealing

 ‘Creative’ and ‘private equity’ are not two words you’d expect to see in the same sentence.
 But this combo is exactly what makes every front cover design of Real Deals – a market leader in European private equity news and analysis – so successful.
 And what can your company learn from this?
 Well, if you have to design a front cover for a business brochure, newsletter or any other publication, you can still make it visually appealing.

 Real Deals editor Nicholas Neveling and art director Keval Joshi have a business-creative partnership that really works.
 So, we asked them for their advice on how to bring a serious topic to life through design, without losing your brand identity.

 One of the most crucial aspects of planning a magazine cover is a strong cover story.
 Get that right and then design the cover based on that.
 Don’t let the image lead the narrative.
 Visuals are important, but it’s the quality of your content that will engage readers.

 Example: Real Deals issue 395, 27 July 2017.
 The cover story features managed services – an extremely lucrative, yet dull, sector to invest in.
 This rather technical subject needed some balance, so the team chose a strong, vibrant image.
 From the editor’s perspective, the less glamorous the sector, the more impact the front cover design should have.

 Coming up with a great visual concept is no easy task – you need your team to brainstorm together.
 In fact, our Real Deals editor’s advice is to have a separate meeting to come up with each front cover design.
 Nick holds an open discussion, encourages everyone to give their ideas, and tries to get broad agreement on the concept.
 If you have an in-house designer, you should include them too, as they’ll have a good idea of what will and what won’t work.